ndornseif/pricklybird/README.md

 ## Overview

-Binary data like encryption keys, wallet addresses, and hash digests are most often represented using hexadecimal when humans are supposed to interact with them.
+Binary data blocks like encryption keys, wallet addresses, and hash digests are most often represented using hexadecimal when humans are supposed to interact with them.
 Large strings of hexadecimal are, however, almost impossible to remember, annoying and error-prone to write on paper and hard to communicate to another person orally,